-When I was 13, I watched La Haine by Mathieu Kassovitz.
-The black-and-white images, the camera in constant motion, and the quiet tension between moments of anger stayed with me.
-I didn’t just watch them; I was there, inside their world.
-That’s when I realised that cinematography is perspective.
+When I was 13, I watched La Haine.
+Its black-and-white imagery, restless camera, and underlying tension stayed with me.
+I didn’t just watch it, I felt inside its world.
+That was when I understood that cinematography is not only about images, but about perspective.
 And perspective is political.

-Influenced by cinematographers such as Darius Khondji, Robby Müller, Benoît Delhomme, Rodrigo Prieto, and Bradford Young, I’m constantly refining a visual approach that balances instinct with intention.
+Influenced by cinematographers such as Darius Khondji, Rodrigo Prieto and Agnès Godard, I’m constantly refining a visual approach that balances instinct with precision.

 I speak English, French, and Arabic, and I’m comfortable working on international productions.